-As you work through the back stretches here I urge you perform the movements slowly and gently.
+As you work through the stretches here I urge you perform the movements slowly and gently.

-It's a common myth that lower back stretches or back exercises might need to be a little painful in order for them to be effective.
+It's a common myth that lower back stretches or back exercises in general might need to be a little painful in order to be effective.

 Back stretches such at the Somatic Pelvic Tilt are an excellent way to introduce a little movement to the lower back without creating too much strain.

 It's a technique I often prescribe for clients experiencing significant pain.